WgDksilva/Jokenp-/README.md

-# 🎮 Jokenpô - Jogo de Pedra, Papel e Tesoura
+# 🎮 Jokenpô - Rock, Paper, Scissors Game

 This is a project created as part of DevClub's challenges, bringing a personalized version of the classic game of Jokenpô (Rock, Paper and Scissors).
 In this project, I used HTML, CSS, and JavaScript technologies to create an interactive and visually engaging experience.